jacobphillips99/daily-bench/README.md

-# daily-bench
+# DailyBench

-**Track and visualize model performance over time, monitor for regression during peak load periods, and detect quality changes across LLM APIs.**
+**DailyBench is an automated, daily evaluation suite to track model performance over time, monitor for regression during peak load periods, and detect quality changes across flagship LLM APIs.**

-![Daily Bench Timeline View](assets/daily-bench-timeline.png) *Timeline view showing model performance trends across multiple models and providers over time*
+![Daily Bench Timeline View](assets/daily-bench-timeline.png) *Timeline showing performance trends across multiple models and providers.*

-See the dashboard at [https://jacobphillips99.github.io/daily-bench](https://jacobphillips99.github.io/daily-bench).
+See the live site at [https://jacobphillips99.github.io/daily-bench](https://jacobphillips99.github.io/daily-bench).

-`daily-bench` is a lightweight tool built on a [fork]() of [HELMLite](https://crfm.stanford.edu/helm/lite/latest/) that runs standardized benchmarks against LLM APIs and tracks performance over time.
-This helps detect when providers make undisclosed changes to their models. `daily-bench` runs at a random time within a 6-hour window, 4 times every day.
-The results are aggregated and published to a public dashboard.
+`DailyBench` is a lightweight tool evaluation suite built on a [fork](https://github.com/jacobphillips99/helm) of [HELMLite](https://crfm.stanford.edu/helm/lite/latest/) that runs standardized benchmarks against LLM APIs and tracks performance over time.
+This helps detect when providers make undisclosed changes to their models. `DailyBench` runs at a random time within every 6-hour window, 4 times a day.
+The results are aggregated and published to the public [dashboard](https://jacobphillips99.github.io/daily-bench).

 We attempt to make model responses as deterministic as possible by forking HELMLite and setting all recommended parameters for each provider (seed, temperature, top_p, etc.).
-However, we cannot guarantee that the model responses will be exactly the same across runs; instead, we aim to detect if regressions in model quality are happening, especially if they are happening at the same time across multiple providers or at the same time of day.
+However, we cannot guarantee that the model responses will be exactly the same across runs and accept that there will be some variance; instead, we aim to detect if regressions or changes in model quality are happening, especially if they are happening in clear, repeated patterns.

 ## Why This Matters